StjepanPoljak/MelodeerGUI/README.md

 # MelodeerGUI
 Linux terminal GUI for Melodeer API.
 In order to build and/or run, Melodeer shared library is required.
-The work is still in its initial phases, but has basic functionality.
-I apologize for the messy code; the whole idea of GUI application for my Melodeer project was developed on-the-go, without much prior planning.
-I hope to refactor it soon or upload a much better structured C++ source code.